 What are normal grief reactions after homicide?

-If you are a homicide survivor or experiencing grief, you may feel:
+If you are a the loved one of a homicide victim or experiencing grief, you may feel:

 - Unable to understand or believe what happened to your loved one